digital-work-lab/open-source-project/paper/paper.md

   introduce students to essential practices such as pull requests, code reviews, and issue tracking.
   These tools not only streamline teamwork but also teach students how to contribute effectively to shared projects.
-  By engaging in open-source contributions, students gain additional experience in a community-driven environment, where their work can be reused, improved, and expanded by others.
+  By engaging in open source contributions, students gain additional experience in a community-driven environment, where their work can be reused, improved, and expanded by others.
   Ideally, this exposure may foster an appreciation for collaborative coding and emphasizes the importance of building packages that are maintainable, accessible,